raspberrypi/usbboot/Readme.md

 # USB boot code

-This is the USB MSD boot code which should work on the Raspberry Pi model A, Compute Module, Compute module 3 and Raspberry Pi Zero.
+This is the USB MSD boot code which should work on the Raspberry Pi model A, Compute Module, Compute Module 3, Compute Module 4 and Raspberry Pi Zero.

 This version of rpiboot has been modified to work from directories which contain the booting firmware.
-There is a default directory msd/ which contains bootcode.bin and start.elf to turn the Raspberry Pi device into a USB Mass Storage Device (MSD).
+There is a msd/ directory which contains bootcode.bin and start.elf to turn the Raspberry Pi device into a USB Mass Storage Device (MSD).
+If run without arguments embedded versions of bootcode.bin and start.elf are used to enable the MSD behaviour.

+For more information run 'rpiboot -h'

+## Compute Module 4
+On Compute Module 4 the EMMC disable jumper (GPIO 40) must be fitted to switch the ROM to usbboot mode.
+Otherwise, the SPI EEPROM bootloader image will be loaded instead.

 ## Building